alexandrelamberty/hortus-web-app/README.md

 ## Development

-To run the application the [HortusAPI](https://github.com/alexandrelamberty/hortus-api) service also need to be running in order to retreve the data.
+To run the application the [Hortus API](https://github.com/alexandrelamberty/hortus-api) service also need to be running in order to retreve the data.

 ### Run with NPM